kj4ezj/ior-arnaout/README.md

     1. Arduino IDEv2 > Tools > Manage Libraries...
     1. Search "Adafruit_ST7789".
     1. Install `Adafruit ST7735 and ST7789` by Adafruit.

+## Flashing
+Plug the board into your computer and open the Arduino IDE.
+Then:
+1. Verify the correct board is set.
+    Tools > Board > esp32 > Adafruit Feather ESP32-S3 Reverse TFT
+1. Verify the correct port is set.
+    Tools > Port > `/dev/ttyACM0`, or whatever serial port your board was assigned.
+1. Enter download mode.
+    Hold down the `D0` button on the board, press the `Reset` button, then release `D0`.
+1. Program the board.
+    You can hit the right arrow button in the top-left of the Arduino IDE, or use Sketch > Upload.

+The board [will](https://github.com/espressif/arduino-esp32/issues/6762) reset automatically running the new code.

 ## License
 The entire contents of this repo, including this `README.md`, are copyrighted and released under the Business Source License version 1.1 (BUSL) with the following license parameters: